-More about technology and managing diabetes
+More about technology, smart phone app, and managing diabetes

 After the 6-week project using the smartphone app, the overall blood pressure level of the 276 patients greatly decreased.
 In fact, the people with the highest blood pressure were the most likely to see a reduction in both systolic and diastolic pressure by the end of the six weeks.
 This shows that if you check your blood pressure regularly and are aware of what your blood pressure is, then you are more likely to create positive change in your life (such as healthier lifestyle habits) that will lead to better blood pressure control.
 In conclusion, checking your blood pressure at home with a smartphone can improve hypertension in people with type 2 diabetes.
 The use of technology is a great tool in managing, and even improving, symptoms for Latinos and among all populations living with diabetes.